 You can rent a colored gondola and sail through the canals for a few hours.
 Along the way you’ll encounter boats with mariachi bands, who for a few pesos will sing you the typical mariachi songs.
 Xochimilco can best be reached by car within an hour from Mexico City.
 There are also numerous tours and buses that run in this direction.

-From Mexico City you can travel in about 3 hours to the nice city of Puebla de los Angéles, the city of angels (depending on traffic of course) But, if you are interested in history, make sure to stop at Teotihuacan, famous for its impressive pyramids of the sun and moon.
+From Mexico City you can travel in about 3 hours to the city of Puebla de los Angéles, (depending on traffic of course) But, if you are interested in history, make sure to stop at Teotihuacán along the way, famous for its impressive pyramids of the sun and moon.

-Want to read more about Teotihuacan?
+Do you want to read more about Teotihuacán?
 Check out the next article for the best ruins to visit in Mexico.

 Puebla (Day 4)

 Puebla de los Angéles (the city of angels) is a city that is often skipped during a trip through Mexico.
 And that’s a pity!
 Puebla has an interesting mix of both historical sights and trendy art galleries, restaurants and stores.
 Despite the nearly 2 million inhabitants, the center has managed to retain its friendly and charming atmosphere.
 If you have one day in Puebla, make sure to visit the Templo de Santo Domingo and the chapel of Saint Rosario, which is entirely covered in gold leaf.
-You can stroll around the many markets and look for the typical sweets and colored ceramics where Puebla is famous for.
+You can stroll around the many markets to buy colored ceramics and taste some Puebla candies in Calle de los Dulce.

 One of the nicest neighborhoods is the antique district El Cajellón de los Sapos, with colored houses, artists and stores.
 This is also a great place to taste the traditional mole in one of the restaurants.
 Mole poblano is a delicious spicy chili sauce with light chocolate flavor.